Women in the Civilian Pilot Training Program and Civil Air Patrol: civilian pilots at College Park during WWII

 Marie found a community in the Hyde where she could socialize, relax, and share her passion for flying with like-minded women and men.
 They also played an important role in the war effort, patrolling the East Coast for German U-Boats.

 Marie flourished in the CAP and rose through the ranks, becoming a 2nd Lieutenant and then a Captain and Intelligence Officer for the College Park Flight, following its establishment in early 1945.
 One of her responsibilities was to produce monthly reports of their activities.
-It is from her report of February 1945 that we know about the role College Park Airport played in CAP during the Second World War.
+Her report from February 1945, reveals the role College Park Airport played during the Second World War.

 The College Park Flight, led by Captain J.C.
-Bergling, had 34 members and a training program with meetings and ‘flight hops’ in Army L-2 aircraft on Sundays.
-One building at the airport was set aside for CAP use.
-Marie’s account also brings to light another woman active in the flight: Corporal Alice Copeland who was responsible for handling all flight detail work.
+Bergling, had 34 members and a training program for cadets.
+Meeting and "flight hops" in Army L-2 aircraft were held at the airport each Sunday, in a building set aside for CAP use.
+Marie’s account also highlights another woman active in the flight: Corporal Alice Copeland who was responsible for handling all flight detail work.

 Marie was not only involved in the flying aspect of aviation; she also worked for the Engineering and Research Corporation (ERCO) at their plant in Riverdale, MD, located just one mile away from College Park Airport.
-During the war, ERCO produced gun turrets for bombers, for which all personnel were awarded an Army ‘E’ for Excellence.
+During the war, ERCO produced gun turrets for bombers, for which all personnel were awarded an "E" for Excellence by the Army and Navy.
 Marie continued to work at the ERCO factory into the 1950s, suggesting that flying, like for Kit and Marian, may not have become a career.

 Kit, Marian, and Marie’s stories provide valuable insight into the lives and experiences of women civilian pilots in the early 1940s and how they were simultaneously praised and promoted and ridiculed and stereotyped.
 However, they also show how women took advantage of new opportunities and through perseverance and grit, overcame obstacles, whether they were financial or social, to gain new skills and responsibilities and forge their own path.
 College Park Airport played an important part in the lives of trailblazing and inspiring women at a time when many doors remained closed to them and the world was still coming to terms with women in the skies.